gabops/ansible-role-repo-percona/README.md

 The version of the package for installing the repo.

-Also this role uses internally the next variables with the next default values:
+---
+Usually you will not need to modify the next variables but just in case I added the possibility of overwriting them for covering some hypothetical and unusual scenarios: (see files in vars/)

   RedHat os family:
   - `percona_repo_url`: https://repo.percona.com/yum/percona-release- {{ percona_repository_version }}.noarch.rpm